rithvikp/autocomp/benchmarks/vldb24/README.md

-# VLDB '24 Submission
+# Benchmark scripts

-This directory contains the benchmark scripts used in our VLDB'24 submission.
+This directory contains the benchmark scripts used in our SIGMOD'24 and PaPoC'24 submissions.
 For our protocol implementations, refer to the top-level README.

 Each `*_benchmark.py` script defines a single benchmark (which may include hyperparameter searches and multiple trials).
 The plotting code and results are in [`plots/`](plots/).